All-in-one platform to power GTM

 That's all on PQLs, thanks for reading along.

-If you want to learn more about PQLs and find out how other product-led teams are executing on their strategy, join the PLS community on Slack.
-It's a private invite-only community for product-led sales experts and newbies to ask questions and share insights.
+If you want to learn more about PQLs and find out how other product-led teams are executing on their strategy, join the 10x GTM community on Slack.
+It's a private invite-only community for go-to-market experts and newbies to ask questions and share insights.

 Request an invite.